-- Regularly canvas children and young people's views on the extent and nature of bullying. - Ensure students know how to express worries and anxieties about bullying. - Ensure all students are aware of the range of sanctions which may be applied against those engaging in bullying. - Involve students in anti-bullying campaigns in schools, e.g. Anti-bullying week (November). - Publicise the details of Mayfield's Expectations (our school anti-bullying code developed by School Council), helplines, speakout@mgsg.kent.sch.uk and the student support system. - Offer support to students who have been bullied. - Work with students who have been bullying in order to address any identified issues/concerns.
+- Regularly canvas children and young people's views on the extent and nature of bullying. - Ensure students know how to express worries and anxieties about bullying. - Ensure all students are aware of the range of sanctions which may be applied against those engaging in bullying. - Involve students in anti-bullying campaigns in schools, e.g. Anti-bullying week (November). - Publicise the details of Mayfield's Expectations (our school anti-bullying code developed by School Council), helplines, anti-bullying@mgsg.kent.sch.uk, speakout@mgsg.kent.sch.uk and the student support system. - Offer support to students who have been bullied. - Work with students who have been bullying in order to address any identified issues/concerns.